 - Check and update blade wear regularly. - Maintain the machine in good condition to remove the play in joints that is caused by excessive wear. - Ensure that the system has an accurately calculated orientation by moving the machine when prompted to do so.
 If the machine direction is wrong, tap the direction shortcut key to change it (press and hold the shortcut key to open the Direction of Travel screen).
-An accurately calculated orientation is required for accurate guidance.

-• When using an electric mast, completely lower the mast extension during operation.
+An accurately calculated orientation is required for accurate guidance. - When using an electric mast, completely lower the mast extension during operation. - Lead with the blade tip carrying the 3D sensor to assure optimal guidance.